contentstack/cli/packages/contentstack-export/README.md

   -d, --data-dir=<value>          The path or the location in your file system to store the exported content.
 For e.g.,
                                   ./content
-  -k, --stack-api-key=<value>     API Key of the source stack -m, --module=<value>            [optional] Specific module name.
-If not specified, the export command will export all
+  -k, --stack-api-key=<value>     API Key of the source stack -y, --yes                       [optional] Force override all Marketplace prompts.
-                                  the modules to the stack.
-The available modules are assets, content-types, entries, environments, extensions, marketplace-apps, global-fields, labels, locales, webhooks, workflows, custom-roles, taxonomies, and composable-studio.
-  -t, --content-types=<value>...  [optional]  The UID of the content type(s) whose content you want to export.
-In case
-                                  of multiple content types, specify the IDs separated by spaces.
-  -y, --yes                       [optional] Force override all Marketplace prompts.
       --branch=<value>            [optional] The name of the branch where you want to export your content.
 If you don't mention the branch name, then by default the content will be exported from all the